 We aim to promote diversity also within the Board of Directors.

-We recycle water used in the production processes and collect rainwater in some dedicated areas of our plants.
-In 2018 we recycled 65% of water used in the production of cement, concrete and aggregates compared to 61% in 2017.
+We recycle water used in the production processes and collect rainwater in specific dedicated areas of our plants.
+In 2020 we recycled 40% of water used in the production of cement compared to 34% in 2019 and 30% in 2018.

-In the 2020 - 2022 Industrial Plan, we have planned 100 million euros investments in sustainability and digitalization which will generate savings of approximately 25 million euros per year from 2022, including:
+In the 2021 - 2023 Industrial Plan, we have planned 107 million euros investments in sustainability and digitization, including:

 - the construction of an 8 MW wind farm for Aalborg plant needs;